 If you use a credit card for a lot of spending, it’s a good idea to add that account, too.
 Use the same steps, but check these key points about credit cards in your budget:

 If the card has a balance, create a goal to pay it off!

 To give you a head start, you have the option to set up a goal or pay off the balance in full!
 If you choose to pay off your balance over time, you can set a target date or a monthly amount.
-Either way, YNAB will keep you on track—the Credit Card Payment category will be orange if you need to set more dollars aside for your payment.
+Either way, YNAB will keep you on track—the Credit Card Payment category will be yellow if you need to set more dollars aside for your payment.

 A category for your credit card payment will be created for you (you can learn more about how to manage your credit cards here).